Find Affordable College Courses

 Read full report on Economics at Ramapo College of New Jersey

-With a ranking of #7, Rutgers University - Camden did quite well on this year’s best schools for economics students.
-Located in the city of Camden, Rutgers Camden is a public college with a moderately-sized student population.
+Rutgers University - Camden came in at #7 in this year’s edition of the Best Economics Schools in New Jersey ranking.
+Located in the small city of Camden, Rutgers Camden is a public school with a moderately-sized student population.

 On average, economics graduates from Rutgers Camden take out $26,000 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $360.